Tekla Structures 2019i contains improvements in reference models, IFCfile format commonly used in BIM that facilitates software interoperability

 objects can no longer be locked.
 Locking prevented model update, caused confusion and increased the size of the database.
 Object lockuser-defined attribute that is used to protect model objects from being accidentally changed

-The model objects can be locked and unlocked in the object locks dialog box and the phase manager.
+The model objects can be locked and unlocked in the object locks dialog box and in the phase manager.

 has been used for locking model location.
 We recommend that you use model lockto prevent unwanted action in a model or a drawing